Substances in articles

 - When you know what materials the articles are made of and which substances they contain, you can use the Search function in PRIO to obtain more information concerning the environmental and health properties of the substances.

-In PRIO, the materials are categorised in 10 main categories that correspond to the categories that will be used in the SCIP database (Substances of Concern In Articles as such or in complex objects (Products)).
+In PRIO, the materials are categorised in 10 main categories that correspond to the categories that will be used in the SCIP database External link, opens in new window.
+(Substances of Concern In Articles as such or in complex objects (Products)).
 The SCIP database is established by the European Chemicals Agency (ECHA) under the Waste Framework Directive.
 As from 5 January 2021, companies supplying articles containing SVHC substances in a concentration above 0.1% w/w must submit this information to ECHA.
 The information will then be accessible in the SCIP database with the purpose to make it public through an article´s entire life cycle, including the waste stage.